ThomasMiconi/Meta-Task-Generator/README.md

 # Meta-Task-Generator

 A small program that automatically generates simple meta-reinforcement learning tasks.
-The space of possible tasks is very large and includes bandit tasks, the Harlow  task, the two-step task, T-mazes, and other known meta-tasks from the literature.
+The resulting space of accessible meta-tasks is very large and includes bandit tasks, the Harlow  task, the two-step task, T-mazes, and other known meta-tasks from the literature.

 A detailed description is available at https://arxiv.org/abs/2302.05583.